For further information on our 2022 Railings Exhibition, see our Exhibitions page.

 The group has been going for some 40 years, starting in Dorset and visiting various parts of the UK.
-I was press-ganged into organising when the previous leader was getting infirm.
-We now meet in the second week of September (10th-17th, 2021) and all are welcome to attend.
+I was press-ganged into being organiser when the previous leader was getting infirm.
+We now meet in the second week of September (10th -17th in 2021) and all are welcome to attend.
 Some of us stay at the Crown pub in the delightful village of Westleton but others use B&Bs or rent locally.
 A number of locals also come along and sometime we are joined by the Norwich Art Society.
-A few paintings from this year's trip are shown below (including David's painting of Maggie Hamblin's studio at Sizewell (middle picture) which sold in the PAC online exhibition."
+A few of my paintings from this year's trip are shown below, including my painting of Maggie Hamblin's studio at Sizewell (middle picture) which sold in the PAC online exhibition."

-Ingrid Skoglund reports that it has been an interesting summer exhibition-wise.
+Ingrid Skoglund reported that it had been an interesting summer, exhibition-wise, in 2020.
 "When Denbies gallery re-opened after lockdown many bookings for the gallery had been cancelled.
 A group of exhibiting friends took a gamble and mopped up all the spare weeks - giving us a clear run of 5 weeks exhibition time in the gallery.
 This gave me the opportunity to show an unusual artwork - both in size (1M x 1.2M) and in construction - the culmination of much experimental work with acrylic.
-The Edge Of Dreams, created in creams, golds and smoky greys, portrays a Dreamscape - a narrative of how one drifts in and out of Dreams with glimpsed shadows and small fragments of dream half remembered.
+The Edge Of Dreams, created in creams, golds and smoky greys, portrays a Dreamscape - a narrative of how one drifts in and out of Dreams with glimpsed shadows and small fragments of dream half remembered (on right).

 I used archival quality Golden paints which absolutely glow, on a stretched linen canvas completed with a professionally made gold frame.
 I was blown away when some delightful buyers took this piece for a prominent place in their home - along with several other of my pieces.
 I now plan on creating a series of Dreamscapes - a new giant canvas awaits my attention while I think about its composition."